In today’s post: Fun printable sight word activity that covers all 52 Dolch sight words!

 If you’re always looking for new kindergarten sight word activities, then you’ll find this article helpful.

-Not only you’ll find a printable sight word scramble game your kids will enjoy, but also numerous ideas to make learning sight words more fun.
+Not only you’ll find a printable sight word scramble game your kids will enjoy, but also numerous ideas to make learning sight words in kindergarten more fun.

 Kindergarten sight words activities

 First, children will have to unscramble the words, then write them down and lastly find a matching word.

 This sight word printable is perfect for the classroom or your homeschool.
 But it can also be a great kindergarten revision activity for the summer.

 My other sight words activities and sight words they practice:

 - Sweet candy sight words – am, black, saw, under, they, want, went, white, will

 - Sunny sight words: came, into, on, ran, ride, there, was, what